JenxJennx/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, D
+      Reason: Shield for DDOS & DOS Attacks and WAF for blocking out flagged IP addresses
     </details>
+C
 27. A company is deploying a new two-tier web application in AWS.
 Where should the most frequently accessed data be stored so that the application’s response time is optimal?
     - A. AWS OpsWorks.
     - B. AWS Storage Gateway.